McNerdius/TailBlazor/readme.md

 # Step 5 - Set up Deploy

-Steps [have been added](https://github.com/McNerdius/TailBlazor/blob/main/.github/workflows/azure-static-web-apps-polite-sky-006af1d1e.yml#L23) to the GitHub Workflow `yaml` file.
+Steps [have been added](https://github.com/McNerdius/TailBlazor/blob/main/.github/workflows/azure-static-web-apps-polite-sky-006af1d1e.yml#L23) to the GitHub Workflow `yml` file.
 The Static Web Apps Build/Deploy doesn't automatically install node.js so i've done it all beforehand, feeding the freshly-published directory to `app_location` where before that would have pointed to the to-be-published project's root folder.